msteinert/bstring/doc/security.md

 ### Information leaking

 In bstraux.h, using the semantically equivalent macros `bSecureDestroy` and `bSecureWriteProtect` in place of `bdestroy` and `bwriteprotect` respectively will ensure that stale data does not linger in the heap's free space after strings have been released back to memory.
-Created bstrings or CBStrings are not linked to anything external to themselves, and thus cannot expose deterministic data leaking.
+Created bstrings are not linked to anything external to themselves, and thus cannot expose deterministic data leaking.
 If a bstring is resized, the preimage may exist as a copy that is released to the heap.
-Thus for sensitive data, the bstring should be sufficiently presized before manipulated so that it is not resized.
-`bSecureInput` has been supplied in bstraux.c, which can be used to obtain input securely without any risk of leaving any part of the input image in the heap except for the allocated bstring that is returned.
+Thus for sensitive data, the bstring should be sufficiently presized before manipulated so that it is not resized.  `bSecureInput` has been supplied in bstraux.c, which can be used to obtain input securely without any risk of leaving any part of the input image in the heap except for the allocated bstring that is returned.

 ### Memory leaking